 Can I stay overnight in Mana Village?

-There are no hotels in Mana Village.
+There are no hotels or guesthouses in Mana Village.
 Your best options are Badrinath (3 km away, Rs 300-3,000/night) or Joshimath (44 km away, wider options).
-Homestays in Mana may be possible if you ask locals directly, but nothing is guaranteed.
+If you are trekking to Satopanth Lake, you will camp on the trail.
+Homestays in Mana may be possible if you ask locals directly, but nothing is formally available.

 How long does the Vasudhara Falls trek take?

-The trek from Mana to Vasudhara Falls is about 6 km one way.
-At a comfortable pace, the round trip takes 5-6 hours including time at the falls.
+The trek from Mana to Vasudhara Falls is about 6 km one way (approximately 9 km from Badrinath town).
+At a comfortable pace, the round trip from Mana takes 5-6 hours including time at the falls.
 The trail is of moderate difficulty with some uphill sections.
-Start early in the morning for the best experience.
+Start early in the morning, by 7-8 AM from Mana, for the best experience and to avoid afternoon cloud build-up.

 Is Mana Village safe for solo travelers?